darkphnx/ical-filter-proxy/README.md

 bundle exec rackup -p 8000
 ```

+Voila!
+Your calendar will now be available at http://localhost:8000/my_calendar_name?key=myapikey.

 I'd recommend running it behind something like nginx, but you can do what you like.